huggingface/accelerate/docs/source/package_reference/inference.md

 [[autodoc]] inference.prepare_pippy

-Parts of the lower-level API are below, it is recommended to look at the source code for [`inference.prepare_pippy`] to learn more about how it is used:
+Parts of the lower-level API are below, it is recommended to look at the source code for prepare_pippy to learn more about how it is used:

 [[autodoc]] inference.build_pipeline
 [[autodoc]] inference.generate_pipeline